hudson-and-thames/arbitragelab/docs/source/cointegration_approach/sparse_mr_portfolio.rst

 suffers from a few drawbacks.

 1. It has numerical stability issues;
-2. It cannot proper handle volatility constraints;
+2. It cannot properly handle volatility constraints;
 3. It cannot optimize mean-reversion strength proxies other than predictability.

-Therefore, while this module kept the implementation of the above SDP proposed by d'Aspremont (2011), it is recommended to use the regularizer form of the SDP proposed by Cuturi (2015) to mitigate these drawbacks.
+Instead of implementing this SDP formulation with a relaxed cardinality constraint, this module followed the regularizer form of the SDP proposed by Cuturi (2015) to mitigate the above drawbacks.

 The predictability optimization SDP is as follows: